HilliamT/awesome-mev-searching/README.md

-# Awesome MEV Searcher Resources
+# Awesome MEV Resources for Searchers

 ## What is MEV?